-Having used the TowWhee tow rope, as well as the no-longer available Bicycle Bungee, I’ve found that all tow ropes, including the TRAXmtb, create minimal resistance from the trailing bike.
+Having used the TowWhee tow rope, as well as the no-longer available Bicycle Bungee, I’ve found that all tow ropes, including the TRAX ropes, create minimal resistance from the trailing bike.
 With all ropes, towing is surprisingly easier than one would anticipate and doesn’t even require changing gears!

 The smoothness of which they pull, however, does vary.
-Between the three, I found the self-correcting tension of the Kevlar wire to create the smoothest ride once you get going.
-With the wire always taunt, there’s never any slack in the cable to cause any “bounciness”.
+I found the self-correcting tension of the TRAX MTB to create the smoothest ride once you get going.
+With the wire always taut, there’s never any slack in the cable to cause any “bounciness”.

-During our rides, we did come across one downside to the TRAXmtb.
-The tension on the cable allows it to be pulled out smoothly, but upon reaching the end of the cable you can feel it come to an abrupt end.
+During our rides, we did come across one downside to the TRAX MTB.
+The tension on the cable allows it to be pulled out smoothly, but upon reaching the end of the cable you can sometimes feel it come to an abrupt end.

-Upon reaching the top of the hill, removing the TRAXmtb is quick and easy.
+Upon reaching the top of the hill, removing the TRAX MTB or TRAX PRO is quick and easy.
 To release the cable, simply pull up on the wire loop and slightly pull back to unhook the wire.
-Upon release from the bike being towed, the wire quickly retracts back into the housing and without any concerns of whiplash to the tow rider (we tested several times to make sure :-).
+Upon release from the bike being towed, the wire quickly retracts back into the housing and without any concerns of whiplash to the lead rider (we tested several times to make sure :-).

-To get a good feel of the TRAXmtb we did a head-to-head test with the TowWhee rope system.
+To get a better feel for the TRAX MTB, we did a head-to-head test with the TowWhee tow rope system.
 While the two tow ropes are essentially identical in their purpose, we found their respective designs make them better suited for different types of riders and riding situations.

 |Weight of rope||3.3 oz.
 (95 g)||5 oz.
 (142 g)|